Everything You Need to Know About Getting Married in Hawaii

 Cost Information for Real Weddings in Hawaii

-While the emotional and spiritual aspects of your wedding ceremony are in many ways the most important part of the whole event, it's important to make sure you've got all your legal and procedural bases covered to avoid headaches and stress later on.
-Luckily, the requirements for legal marriage in Hawaii are pretty straightforward, so as long as you follow your wedding checklist and make sure everything's done on time, you'll have one less thing to stress out about as your wedding day approaches.
+While the emotional and spiritual aspects of your wedding ceremony are in many ways the most important part of the whole event, it's important to make sure you've got all your legal and procedural bases covered to avoid stress later on.
+Luckily, the requirements for legal marriage in Hawaii are pretty straightforward, so as long as you follow your wedding checklist and make sure everything's done on time, you'll have one less thing to worry about as your wedding day approaches.
 Some details, such as whether or not either or both of you will be changing your names, are up for negotiation, while others are absolutely necessary for your marriage to be legally valid.

 Basic Legal Requirements for Getting Married in Hawaii

 The State of Hawaii issues marriage licences and has a handy online system that makes it easy for out-of-state couples to fill out and pay for their marriage license application.
-This way, you can get the ball rolling on the license requirement before you even arrive to your Hawaii wedding location.
-You'lll have to finalize your license in person with a state marriage license agent, though, so make sure you build in time for that before your wedding ceremony.
+This way, you can get the ball rolling on the license requirement before you even arrive at your Hawaii wedding location.
+You'll have to finalize your license in person with a state marriage license agent, though, so make sure you build in time for that before your wedding ceremony.
 Make sure you comply these requirements for marriage license applicants, which apply to the majority of couples getting married in Hawaii:

 - Both applicants must be at least 18 years old; younger applicants may be ineligible or require official consent from a legal guardian